zhz-yan/opemax_vitraj/README.md

 The trained model state dict and results will be saved under 'checkpoints/dataset-name/unknown_class/'.
 We have uploaded some results for review.

 To check the results, please see 'check_results.py'.

-**It is worth mentioning that, in our practical tests, the results of the OpenMax method were, in some cases, even worse than those of SoftMax Thresholding.
-This finding aims to argue that in NILM tasks, some image-based feature methods, such as the HSV VI features studied in this paper, may achieve promising results in closed-set conditions.
-However, they tend to fail in open-set testing, where unknown loads are introduced.
-Even with the introduction of well-known OSR techniques from the computer vision field, no improvement was observed.
-This conclusion suggests a need to rethink the OSR problem within NILM.**

 ## Acknowledgement
 During the implementation we base our code mostly on the [PLAID](https://github.com/jingkungao/PLAID) by Jingkun Gao, we are also inspired by the [Open-Set-Recognition](https://github.com/ma-xu/Open-Set-Recognition) implementation by Xu Ma and [MLCFCD](https://github.com/sambaiga/MLCFCD) from Anthony Faustine.
 Many thanks to these authors for their great work!